 But I also am reminded that many many days still remain before that first tomato, bagel, and cream cheese breakfast, that first tomato salad with dinner.
 Friends, I cheated on my seedlings.
 But there is an incredibly delicious and happy ending.
-My confession, and the recipe for a blistered salsa roja, made by charring tomatoes, jalapeños, and onions in a skillet, is up on Food52.
+My confession is up on Food52; recipe is now below.

 Wishing you all a poached egg-, salsa roja-, and huevos rancheros-filled weekend.

 This salsa recipe has been adapted from one in America’s Test Kitchen’s Cook It In Cast Iron.

 Tortillas: I like the tortillas made from a mix of cornmeal and flour.
 Both Whole Foods and Trader Joe’s sell this hybrid variety, which has a nice corn flavor without a gummy texture.

 Avocado, sour cream, and beans would all be welcomed here, but keeping it simple also keeps these huevos rancheros light and fresh-tasting.
 Once you have the salsa made, which will keep for several days in the fridge, these take no time to whip up.